Hospice for Heart Disease and Heart Failure

 Hospice care can benefit patients with heart disease or CHF by managing symptoms, providing emotional support and improving overall quality of life.
 Other benefits for hospice patients and their loved ones include:

-• Education and support: Hospice care providers offer education and support to patients and their families on how to manage their symptoms and address their care needs at home.
+- Education and support: Hospice care providers offer education and support to patients, families and caregivers on how to manage their symptoms and address their care needs at home.
 This can help reduce the need for hospitalization and improve patients’ quality of life.
 Hospice staff can also provide emotional and spiritual support to help patients and families cope with the challenges of heart disease and end-of-life care.

 How Hospice Can Help Patients with Heart Disease and Heart Failure